JakubBartoszewicz/DeePaC-Live/README.md

 ## Installation

 We recommend using Bioconda (based on the `conda` package manager) or custom Docker images based on official Tensorflow images.
 Alternatively, a `pip` installation is possible as well.
-For installation on IBM Power Systems (e.g. AC992), see separate [installation instructions (experimental)](https://gitlab.com/rki_bioinformatics/DeePaC/-/blob/master/dockerfiles/ppc64le/README.md).

 ### With Bioconda (recommended)
  [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat)](http://bioconda.github.io/recipes/deepaclive/README.html)